-Here's what to expect at Mom's Spaghetti, Eminem's restaurant opening in Detroit on Wednesday
+Here's what to expect at Mom's Spaghetti, Eminem's new restaurant in Detroit

 “We’ve had a lot of fun putting this project together with the folks at Union Joints, and the response from fans has been overwhelmingly positive,” Rosenburg said in a release.

-On top of the restaurant, there will be a store upstairs called The Trailer where fans can get merchandise and more items from Eminem.
+On top of the restaurant, there is a store upstairs called The Trailer where fans can get merchandise and more items from Eminem.

 According to the partners, the location occupies a small bodega within Union Assembly.
 It was designed by Ann Stevenson.
 Food is served through a walk-up window in the alley with limited seating.